-Comparing LigoLab Operating Platform with Legacy Laboratory Information System Software
+Comparing LigoLab Informatics Platform with Legacy Laboratory Information System Software

-Clinical laboratories (including those that support molecular lab testing) and pathology groups continue to take the pain associated with rigid, legacy laboratory information system software that lacks the functionality and flexibility to tackle today’s challenges.
-That’s a shame and unnecessary because multiple disparate systems and their inherent data silos can be replaced with modern all-in-one laboratory management solutions like LigoLab Operating Platform.
+Clinical and reference laboratories (including those that support molecular lab testing) and anatomic pathology groups continue to take the pain associated with rigid, legacy laboratory information systems (LIS) that lack the functionality and flexibility to tackle today’s growing challenges.
+That’s a shame and unnecessary because multiple disparate laboratory software systems and their inherent data silos can be replaced with modern all-in-one laboratory information system solutions like LigoLab’s Informatics Platform.
 A Modern LIS system helps organizations operate more effectively by automating core processes and providing real-time visibility into both operational and financial performance.

-What follows is a comparison between LigoLab Operating Platform and the legacy LIS alternatives to help you better understand the differences and make the right choice for your laboratory business.
+What follows is a comparison between LigoLab Informatics Platform, an all-in-one medical LIS solution that covers all laboratory workflow including laboratory billing, and the legacy LIS system software alternatives to help you better understand the differences and make the right choice for your laboratory business.

 The Overall Platform

-LigoLab Operating Platform is an all-in-one software solution that includes modules for anatomic pathology, clinical laboratory, molecular diagnostics, revenue cycle management, and direct-to-consumer engagement.
-All of the modules share the same database and software infrastructure, and this translates into the most comprehensive and flexible LIS available for laboratories looking to modernize their businesses and scale.
+LigoLab Informatics Platform is an all-in-one LIS software solution that includes modules for anatomic pathology, clinical laboratory, molecular diagnostics, revenue cycle management, and direct-to-consumer lab testing.
+Each of these powerful modules shares the same database and software infrastructure, and this translates into the most comprehensive and flexible lab information system available for laboratories looking to modernize their businesses and scale efficiently.

-With legacy LISs, it’s a given that modules for anatomic pathology and clinical laboratory don’t share the same software infrastructure, and there is no RCM module.
-Because of this, these systems are subject to data silos and the inconsistencies that inevitably come with multiple system arrangements.
+With legacy LIS systems, it’s a given that modules for anatomic pathology and clinical laboratory won’t share the same software infrastructure, and there is no lab revenue cycle management (Lab RCM) module.
+Because of this, these outdated LIS systems are subject to data silos and inconsistencies that inevitably come with multiple laboratory software system arrangements.

-In terms of customer service, the comparison between LigoLab’s offering and legacy LISs can be summarized as proactive vs. rigid.
+In terms of customer service, the comparison between LigoLab’s offering and legacy LIS software vendors can be summarized as proactive vs. rigid.

-Instead of implementing a legacy LIS system that won’t age well, LigoLab users get a future-ready LIS system backed by best-in-class development and support.
+Instead of implementing a legacy laboratory information system that won’t age well, LigoLab users get a future-ready LIS system backed by best-in-class development and support.

 Laboratory Information System Companies and Ownership

-LigoLab Information Systems is privately owned, and the company only answers to its customers.
-LigoLab focuses on referral-based partnerships, inbound leads, and on being accessible, and this reachable and accountable approach goes well beyond support and into the C-suite.
+LigoLab Information Systems is privately owned, and the LIS company only answers to its customers.
+LigoLab focuses on referral-based partnerships, inbound leads, and being accessible, and this reachable and accountable approach goes well beyond the support team and into the C-suite.

-Legacy systems are typically owned by private equity groups that answer to shareholders and marketing for these systems tends to be heavily outbound.
+Legacy LIS systems are typically owned by private equity groups that answer to shareholders and marketing for these medical LIS systems tends to be heavily outbound.

 Lab Workflow: Accessioning

-A clear difference between LigoLab Operating Platform and a legacy LIS presents itself in how a specimen is accessioned in the lab.
-With the legacy system, if an error is made during the accessioning of a case, it cannot be corrected after the requisition has been submitted.
+A clear difference between the LigoLab platform and a legacy LIS system presents itself in how a specimen is accessioned in the lab.
+With the legacy LIS system, if an error is made during the accessioning of a case, it cannot be corrected after the requisition has been submitted.
 The only remedy is to amend the document, and the process is neither simple nor fast.

 With LigoLab, there is a concept of tags and workflow actions, and these elements are highly configurable.
 As an example, this LigoLab feature allows the accessioner to share an identified issue with anyone else who interacts with a particular case and specimen downstream.

-Tags add attributes or flags that can be tracked for quality assurance and quality control purposes (example: a case accessioned without a patient birthdate).
-Workflow actions require a resolution or follow-up by the customer service team before the task can be removed from the workflow actions queue (example: a billing issue - missing insurance), and these actions can be assigned to certain users or teams.
+Tags add attributes or flags that can be tracked for quality assurance and quality control purposes (for example: a case accessioned without a patient's birth date).
+Workflow actions require a resolution or follow-up by the customer service team before the task can be removed from the workflow actions queue (for example: a lab billing issue - missing insurance), and these actions can be assigned to certain users or teams.

 Lab Workflow: Specimen Tracking

-With LigoLab as your LIS system, you have full traceability of the specimen at all times, and platform awareness of specimen hierarchy and case lifecycle.
-Each specimen receives a unique barcode ID and the system is designed for just-in-time workflow with built-in specimen validation and security, making it all but impossible to lose or mislabel a specimen.
+With LigoLab as your LIS system provider, you have full traceability of the specimen at all times, and platform awareness of specimen hierarchy and case life cycle.
+Each specimen receives a unique barcode ID and the LIS system is designed for a “just-in-time” workflow with built-in specimen validation and security, making it all but impossible to lose or mislabel a specimen.

-With a legacy system, there won’t be this same level of logic around specimens, and pulling data related to tracking can be problematic.
+With a legacy laboratory information system, there isn’t this same level of logic around specimens, and pulling data related to tracking can be problematic.
 Expect the search for a specimen and the identification of it in storage to also be much more difficult.

 “The report customization options with LigoLab are simply much more robust.”

-That’s according to a lab technician that’s familiar with both LigoLab and a leading legacy system, having used them both in a professional setting.
+That’s according to a lab technician who’s familiar with both LigoLab and a leading legacy LIS system, having used them both in a professional setting.

-The lab tech added that there was also no differentiation between anatomic pathology and clinical laboratory reports within this particular legacy LIS.
+Additionally, the lab tech added that there was no differentiation between anatomic pathology and clinical laboratory reports within this particular healthcare LIS.

-With LigoLab, there’s never a reason to leave the application and open up another system.
-It’s an all-in-one software solution for anatomic pathology and clinical and molecular laboratory, and navigating from one module to the next is just a click away.
+With LigoLab, there’s never a reason to leave the LIS software application and open up another laboratory system.
+It’s an all-in-one pathology software solution for anatomic and clinical pathology, as well as molecular laboratory, and navigating from one module to the next within the pathology software is just a click away.

 With legacy LIS systems, these two modules are inherently separate and can’t be active at the same time.